potato1992/Iphone_usb_tethering_fix/Readme.md

 - This script will not work for openwrt user since openwrt does not come with neccesssy component to build the kernel module, please download the openwrt firmware source code, change the code **ipheth.c**  at: drivers/net/usb/, as instructed in Problem 1, then compile the openwrt driver using the toolkit from your openwrt distributor.

 ## Raspberry pi
+It seems that the Linux kernel of the rasbian system has already been updated to higher than 5.10, thus do a apt upgrade to update the kernel would make the usb tethering work without this script.

-If you fail in the build with the reson of missing Linux Kernel, like: make -C /lib/modules/5.10.11-v7+/build M=/home/pi/Iphone_usb_tethering_fix modules make[1]: *** /lib/modules/5.10.11-v7+/build: No such file or directory.
+But if you donot want to update the kernel and fail in the build with the reson of missing Linux Kernel, like: make -C /lib/modules/5.10.11-v7+/build M=/home/pi/Iphone_usb_tethering_fix modules make[1]: *** /lib/modules/5.10.11-v7+/build: No such file or directory.
 Stop.
 make: *** [Makefile:6: default] Error 2

-Things would be easy to fix this if you are using raspbian:
+Things would be easy to fix this:
 ```bash
 sudo apt-get install raspberrypi-kernel-headers
 ```
-It seems that this command would install the Header of the newest kernel, thus you may want to try some newer patch like the ipheth_5.9-rc1.c to make it work.